isomerpages/imda-codesg/pages/Entering the Code To a Digital Future.md

 ---
-title: 'Entering the Code To a Digital Future'
+title: Entering the Code To a Digital Future
 date: 2021-12-22T00:00:00.000Z
 permalink: /entering-digital-future/
-breadcrumb: 'Entering the Code To a Digital Future'
+breadcrumb: Entering the Code To a Digital Future
 ---
 **Entering the Code To a Digital Future**